Music Festivals in New Orleans and Louisiana

 What better place to merge good people, food and music than at one of the many music festivals that dot across Louisiana.
 Visitors can mingle seamlessly with locals while listening to native sounds and music from across the globe.

-In New Orleans the celebrated Jazz & Heritage Festival takes place the last weekend of April and the first weekend of May every year.
+In New Orleans, the celebrated Jazz & Heritage Festival takes place the last weekend of April and the first weekend of May every year.
 Don't be fooled by the name.
 While this 40-plus-year-old festival certainly draws some of the best jazz artists, it's hard to think of a musical style that isn't represented here.
 Find seven days worth of performances by artists such as Billy Joel, Fleetwood Mac, Maroon 5, The Black Keys, B.B.
 King, Trombone Shorty and Dave Matthews Band.
-Click here to see the official Jazz & Heritage Festival video.

-Soon after the annual Satchmo Festival and Voodoo Experience welcomes live music enthusiasts in August and October.
+The annual Satchmo Summerfest and Voodoo Experience both welcome live music enthusiasts in August and October respectively.
 Over 26,000 people will gather at the Old U.S. Mint to pay tribute to the life, legacy and music of Louis 'Satchmo' Armstrong.
 The nostalgic sounds of King Louis give way to the very latest in popular music when the Voodoo Experience opens its gates early November.
 Past year’s headliners include Eminem, Justice, Lenny Kravitz, The Flaming Lips, Kiss and more.

 The beginning of spring in Louisiana gives life to many things and music is certainly one of them.
 In Baton Rouge, Blues Festival Week kicks off the last week of April, joined by the largest free music festival in the state, Lafayette’s Festival International.